LPSim/backend/README.md

 A FastAPI server is provided, which can be used to interact with the match.
 Its requirements are listed in `network/requirements.txt`.

+TODO: package-like usage is suppoted, need to update README

 Currently package-like usage is not supported, please follow the following instructions to run the project.
 This project support a frontend `zyr17/GITCG-frontend`.
 To use the frontend,